 TestRig 2.0 — A bootable Linux ISO used to automatically and conveniently generate network performance data for analysis by PSC engineers.

 High Performance Enabled SSH/SCP – HPN-SSH — Maximize the performance of secure copying and connections between hosts on a high performance network.

 TCP performance tuning

-- DANCES — The DANCES project (Developing Applications with Networking Capabilities via End-to-End SDN) is developing tools to allow the scheduling of network resources much as compute resources are scheduled now, with the aim of reducing data transfer bottlenecks, a serious hindrance to scientifc research.
+DANCES — The DANCES project (Developing Applications with Networking Capabilities via End-to-End SDN) developed tools to allow the scheduling of network resources similar to the way compute resources are scheduled, with the aim of reducing data transfer bottlenecks, a serious hindrance to scientific research.

 NPAD/pathdiag — Automatic diagnostic server for troubleshooting end-systems and last-mile network problems.

 Mac-Scan — Scan hosts on a VLAN or network for vulnerabilities.

 SAMI (NIMI) — Creating a Secure and Accountable Measurement Infrastructure.

 Web 100 — Created to address automatic TCP buffer tuning.